INTO-CPS-Association/fmu-rabbitmq/readme.md

 The rabbitMQ steps once it has valid content data.
 In case any of its inputs changes between two consecutive timesteps, the fmu will send only the changed inputs to the entity outside the co-sim.
 System health data are auxilliary, that is the fmu will publish it's current time-step (formatted to system time) to a topic, and will consume from a topic if the 'real' time of the outside entity is published.
 Note that the real time data should be coupled with the simulation time data sent by the rabbitmq FMU (a more detailed description can be found at https://into-cps-rabbitmq-fmu.readthedocs.io/en/latest/user-manual.html#).
 If the latter information is available the fmu will calculate whether the co-sim is ahead or behind the external entity.
 Note that the simulation will just continue as usual if this data is not available.

-The FMU is configured using a script TBD for the output variables that are model specific or manually by (Value References from 0-20 are reserved for development.):
+The FMU is configured using a script `rabbitmq_fmu_configure.py` for the output variables that are model specific or manually by (Value References from 0-20 are reserved for development.):
 * adding all model outputs as:
 ```xml
 <ModelVariables>